-The Ministry of Food and Drug Safety (MFDS), formerly known as the Korea Food and Drug Administration (KFDA), is the chief governmental body responsible for overseeing medical device registration, manufacturing, and distribution in South Korea.
+The Ministry of Food and Drug Safety (MFDS), formerly known as the Korea Food and Drug Administration (KFDA), is the chief governmental body responsible for overseeing medical device and pharmaceutical registration, manufacturing, and distribution in South Korea.
 The MFDS is tasked with establishing standards and specifications for medical products, monitoring pre and post management procedures, ensuring Good Manufacturing Practices (GMP), reinforcing the safety control system, and improving industrial competitiveness of medical products to contribute to the expansion of national profits.
 Under the MFDS, the Pharmaceutical Safety Bureau, the Medical Device Safety Bureau, the Medical Device Information and Technology Assistance Center (MDITAC), and the National Institute of Food and Drug Safety Evaluation (NIFDS) hold primary responsibility over the review, approval, and regulation of medical device and pharmaceutical products.

 Regulatory Approval for Medical Devices in Korea